steveloughran/formality/styleguide/styleguide.md

  What does that mean?

    1. The `interface` of a class is, according to the *Hadoop Compatibility Guidelines*, defined as the API level binding, **the signature**, and the actual behavior of the methods, **the semantics**.
      A stable interface not only has to be compatible at the source and binary level, it has to work the same.
    1. During development of a new feature, tag the public APIs as `Unstable` or `Evolving`.
       Declaring that something new is `Stable` is unrealistic.
 There will be changes, so not constrain yourself by declaring that it isn't going to change.
    1. There's also an implicit assumption that any class or interface that does not have any scope attribute is private.
 Even so, there is no harm in explicitly stating this.

+`LimitedPrivate` is falling out of favor, as it is unclear what it means.
+It originally usually marked internal APIs (MapReduce, YARN), but many APIs turn out to be necessary for all YARN applications.
+New `LimitedPrivate` APIs SHOULD NOT be added, or if are, MUST come with justification.
+New patches SHOULD remove this attribute if broader access is required, rather than just add new applications to the list.

 Submitted patches which provide new APIs for use within the Hadoop stack MUST have scope attributes for all public APIs.

 ## Concurrency

 Hadoop services are highly concurrent.
 This codebase is not a place to learn about Java concurrency —developers are expected to have acquired knowledge and experience of Java threading and concurrency before getting involved in Hadoop internals.

 Background: the Java memory model:
 * [The Java Memory Model](http://www.cs.umd.edu/~pugh/java/memoryModel/), especially [this paper](http://dl.dropbox.com/u/1011627/journal.pdf).

 1. Use the `java.utils.concurrent` classes wherever possible.
-1. Use the `AtomicBoolean` and `AtomicInteger` classes in preference to shared simple datatypes.
-1. If simple datatypes are shared across threads, they MUST be marked `volatile`.
+1. If simple datatypes are shared across threads outside of `synchronized` blocks, they MUST be marked `volatile`.
+1. If you want atomic get/set or increment operations, use the `AtomicBoolean` and `AtomicInteger/AtomicLong` classes
+   Exception: you don't want the cost of these blocking operations and can tolerate a race condition in the increment operation.
+Some
+     of the metrics do this.

 Note that Java `volatile` types are more expensive than C/C++ (they are memory barriers), so should not be used for types which are not `synchronized`, or which are only accessed within